facebook/react-native-website/docs/new-architecture-library-intro.md

 ## Configure Codegen

-[Codegen](the-new-architecture/pillars-codegen) is a tool that runs when you build an Android app or when you install the dependencies of an iOS app.
+[Codegen](the-new-architecture/pillars-codegen) is a tool that runs when you build an Android app or install the dependencies of an iOS app.
 It creates some scaffolding code that you won't have to create manually.

 Codegen can be configured in the `package.json` file of your Library.
 Add the following JSON object at the end of it.